gavJackson/CV/README.md

 - Apr 2010 - May 2010
 - Dec 2009 - Jan 2010

-I worked at Enable interactive as a contractor on two accosions, the main project I worked on was for DrinkAware and it combined the Flash website I built with a huge interactive billboard in Covent Garden.
+I worked at Enable interactive as a contractor on two occasions, the main project I worked on was for DrinkAware and it combined the Flash website I built with a huge interactive billboard in Covent Garden.

 **Flash developer, Bay Leino**, Contract, Remote, Aug 2009 - Oct 2009